brycie-boy/quartz/content/🔮 The Cosmos/The Library.md

 # ![[F183D3F6-F6D0-4384-BEAC-45DCCA0DE77A.gif|50]] The Library

-The Library is contains the sources that have fed [🔮 The Cosmos](🔮%20The%20Cosmos/The%20Cosmos.md).
+In The Library, you will find the sources that have fed [🔮 The Cosmos](🔮%20The%20Cosmos/The%20Cosmos.md).
 Click on any source to see highlights, summaries, and/or notes for that source.
 Some of these are full books, others may just be certain chapters or web articles.

 ### Favorites / Top Recommendations